Luca Scassa: Career

-Having competed between 2004 and 2007 in the Superstock 1000 FIM Cup, he became Italian Superbike champion in 2008 with the MV Agusta F4 312 R with team Unionbike Gimotorsports.
+Having competed between 2004 and 2007 in the Superstock 1000 FIM Cup, Scassa became Italian Superbike champion in 2008 with the MV Agusta F4 312 R with team Unionbike Gimotorsports.
 In the same year he made his debut in the World Superbike Championship as a replacement rider for the DF Racing Team at the circuit of Portimão, scoring no points.

 2009

-In 2009 he participated in the World Superbike Championship with a Team Pedercini Kawasaki ZX-10R.
+In 2009, Scassa participated in the World Superbike Championship with a Team Pedercini Kawasaki ZX-10R.
 He finished his first full season in twenty-ninth place overall with 11 points, his best finish being thirteenth, in race 1 in the French Grand Prix held at Magny-Cours.

 2010

-On February 16 it was announced that he would take part in the World Superbike 2010 championship with Ducati 1098R Team Supersonic Racing.
+On February 16, it was announced that Scassa would take part in the World Superbike 2010 championship with Ducati 1098R Team Supersonic Racing.
 In the course of the season Scassa was forced to miss the first race in Australia at Phillip Island, and again in Silverstone because of a fall in race 1 at Brno which caused the fracture of the 3rd and 4th metatarsal of his left foot.
 Even with these problems he still managed to improve his results of the previous year, ranking in seventeenth place in the riders' championship with 85 points.

 2011

-For 2011, he joined the Supersport World Championship riding a Yamaha YZF-R6 for Team ParkinGO, managing three wins during the season and finishing in 5th place in the standings; during the year he was forced to miss the weekend at Misano by disqualification for making an illegal test with a production bike on the same track.
+For 2011, Scassa joined the Supersport World Championship riding a Yamaha YZF-R6 for Team ParkinGO, managing three wins during the season and finishing in 5th place in the standings; during the year he was forced to miss the weekend at Misano by disqualification for making an illegal test with a production bike on the same track.
 A few weeks earlier his 'Scassa Racing Experience School' was instructing riders at the Misano circuit using Yamaha R1's, and although not the same R6 motorcycle Scassa used in the championship, the rules of the WSS Championship clearly stated unless the team designated such track as a test circuit they could not use the facility.

 2012

-For 2012, he joined the British Superbike Championship, racing a Honda CBR1000RR for the Padgetts Racing team.
+For 2012, Scassa joined the British Superbike Championship, racing a Honda CBR1000RR for the Padgetts Racing team.
 He had a season of ups and downs especially on the new, unfamiliar circuits, a 4th place at Assen was his best finish.
 He finished the season in 15th place with 76 points.

 2013

-For 2013, he returned to the World Supersport championship riding the Kawasaki ZX-6R Kawasaki for team Intermoto Ponyexpres.
+For 2013, Scassa returned to the World Supersport championship riding the Kawasaki ZX-6R Kawasaki for team Intermoto Ponyexpres.
 In September 2013 it was announced that Scassa would stand-in for an injured MotoGP rider Karel Abraham as part of the Cardion AB team for the Aragon race.
 This would be his first-ever ride for a MotoGP team.
 After finishing 17th in his first GP it was announced that Scassa would be replacing Abraham for the rest of the 2013 season.